Roberts and Barrand

-Roberts and Barrand was a musical group formed in 1969 by John Roberts and Tony Barrand while they were graduate students in psychology at Cornell University.
+Roberts and Barrand was a musical group formed in 1968 by John Roberts and Tony Barrand while they were graduate students in psychology at Cornell University.
 Much of their repertoire is traditional English music (including many prominent recordings of sea shanties), although they have also recorded other English-language and contemporary folk songs.

+They released their debut album, Spencer the Rover Is Alive and Well and Living In Ithaca, in 1971.
+This was followed in 1973 by second album, Across the Western Ocean, a collection of English sea shanties.
 The duo also performed as members of the four-man act Nowell Sing We Clear.

 Tony Barrand died on 29 January 2022, at the age of 76.
 John Roberts died on 3 February 2025, at the age of 80.